applied-knowledge-systems/the-pattern-api/README.md

 This is a front end API to data pipeline, to have a right contenct in Redis/RedisGraph:

-* Launch RedisGears pipeline via launch docker cluster
+* Launch RedisGears pipeline via launch docker cluster or better via docker compose
 * Register RedisGears functions
 * Add metadata parse_publish_dates.py
 * python RedisIntakeRedisClusterSample.py --nsamples 105 --path cord19-research-challenge